HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-59.1% of third-party scripts are gzipped and 29.6% are brotli compressed.
-Looking at first-party scripts, these are 51.7% with gzip compression but only 32.0% with brotli.
-There are still 11% of third-party scripts that do not have any compression method defined for the resources.
+59.1% of third-party scripts on mobile pages are gzipped and 29.6% are compressed with Brotli.
+Looking at first-party scripts, these are 51.7% with Gzip compression but only 32.0% with Brotli.
+There are still 11.3% of third-party scripts that do not have any compression method defined.

 {{ figure_markup(
   image="uncompressed-first-third-party.png",